2 Day Yosemite Itinerary: How to Spend a Weekend in Yosemite National Park

 Shuttle Stop: Stop 6 on the Green Route

-You can take the shuttle or just walk 15 minutes to the start of Lower Yosemite Falls trail.
-Don’t let the word “trail” scare you, as this is not a hike.
+You can take the shuttle or just walked 15 minutes to the start of Lower Yosemite Falls trail from Don’t let the word “trail” scare you, as this is not a hike.

 Lower Yosemite Falls trail is a family friend mostly flat stroll from the bus stop towards the foot of Yosemite Falls.
 Yosemite Falls is the tallest waterfall in North America and this waterfall has 2 parts, an upper part and a lower part.